MattPahuta/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 29: February 14, Monday

+**Today's Progress**: Began working through the next Scrimba module on APIs and put more work into the Gallery website project, getting most of the location page mobile layout in-place.

+**Thoughts** Limited time today, but happy that I'm past 50% through with the Gallery website and have gotten the next Scrimba module started.

 ### Day 28: February 13, Sunday

 **Today's Progress**: Another couple hours dedicated to the Art Gallery project, finishing up the home page on mobile.